| 2007 Chevrolet HHR

 continuous expanse of sheet metal has been created created that would

+be suitable for a company logo, advertising, or custom graphics.
 The rear side doors on the HHR Panel lack external handles; they have

 to be released from the inside by using handles or from a dashboard release button.